dotnet/winforms/Documentation/issue-guide.md

 Provide clear description of your suggestion.
 Explain scenarios in which it would be helpful and why (motivation).
 Ideally, assume that the reader has minimal knowledge and experience with writing apps/libraries that would benefit from the feature.

-For API suggestions, check [API review process](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/api-review-process.md), especially [example of good API proposals](https://github.com/dotnet/corefx/issues/271).
+For API suggestions, check [API review process](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/api-review-process.md), especially this [example of a good API proposal](https://github.com/dotnet/corefx/issues/271).